Philippine leader Rodrigo Duterte dreams of holding power for years to come

 While Duterte has been known to make contradictory statements, his blueprint heralds more tumult in the Philippines amid questions over his health, competence and human rights record.
 It also fuels uncertainties in ties with the United States, a frequent target of the president’s expletive-laden outbursts.
 His war on drugs, meanwhile, looks set to drag on despite thousands of deaths and an International Criminal Court (ICC) investigation into crimes against humanity.

 Many Filipinos are okay with that.
-Some 91 percent were satisfied with his performance, according to Pulse Asia last September, despite a recession and record hunger.
+Some 91 percent were satisfied with his performance, according to Pulse Asia in September, despite a recession and record hunger.
 A double Duterte ticket, with Duterte-Carpio as president, was the top pick in a June survey by the same pollster.
 (The populist leader said this year that women were not fit for the presidency, but he and his daughter previously shared power as mayor and vice mayor of the southern city of Davao, swapping roles when their terms were up.)

 In the five years since he took office, Duterte has torn up the presidential playbook.
 He has threatened to kill drug suspects, joked about rape and cursed Pope Francis.
 He has chided the United States, his treaty ally, while moving closer to China.
-His absences from the public eye in the pandemic have fueled accusations from his critics that he is not fit for the job.
+His absences from the public eye in the coronavirus pandemic have fueled accusations from his critics that he is not fit for the job.

 Then there are his odd hours.
 He has skipped international meetings for power naps, and his spokesmen have cited the president’s need to sleep as a reason for his absence or tardiness at the occasional morning appointment — including a visit to earthquake victims and a military graduation ceremony.
 A photo of Duterte asleep under a mosquito net in his Davao home inspired performance art at a protest in May.